 Do not remove the leaves while the garlic is curing.
 The bulb continues to draw energy from the leaves and roots until all that moisture evaporates.
 Keeping the leaves intact also helps to prevent fungi or other lurking garden contaminants from spoiling the garlic before it’s fully cured.

-After a month (or possibly up to two months, if your weather has been humid), the roots should look shriveled and feel stiff like a bottle brush, and the leaves should be completely brown and dried.
+After a month (or possibly up to two months, if the weather has been rainy or humid), the roots should look shriveled and feel stiff like a bottle brush, and the leaves should be completely brown and dried.

-To clean up the garlic for storage, trim off the roots and leaves to 1/4 or 1/2 inch.
+To clean up the garlic for storage, trim the roots and leaves (with a pair of scissors or pruners) to 1/4 inch or 1/2 inch.
 More dirt will dislodge and a couple extra layers of bulb wrappers may flake off, giving you a nice and neatly packaged bulb.
 Remember not to remove too many wrappers in case you expose the cloves.